philc/book-notes/how to raise an adult - julie lythcott-haims.md

 ## Providing opportunity (chap 2)

-* Parents have come "on top of it all," managing a full schedule of enrichment activities for their kids.
+* Parents have come to be "on top of it all," managing a full schedule of enrichment activities for their kids.
 * Parents encourage kids to specialize in a sport early.
 * Parents used to attend only the big games; now they attend everything.
 * We're manufacturing kids so they have all the properties to make it through college admissions.